-19. Contingent liabilities
+8. Contingent liabilities

-The Entity participates in a Danish joint taxation arrangement in which Aclass Holding ApS serves as the administration company.
-According to the joint taxation provisions of the Danish Corporation Tax Act, the Entity is therefore liable for obligations, if any, relating to the withholding of tax on interest, royalties and dividend for the jointly taxed entities.
-The total known net liability of the jointly taxed entities under the joint taxation arrangement is evident from the administration company's financial statements.
+The Entity serves as an administration company in a Danish joint taxation arrangement.
+According to the joint taxation provisions of the Danish Corporation Tax Act, the Entity is therefore liable for income taxes etc for the jointly taxed entities and also for obligations, if any, relating to the withholding of tax on interest, royalties and dividends for these entities.

+Notes to parent financial statements

-20. Mortgages and securities
+9. Mortgages and securities